tock/tock/doc/courses/sensys/environment.md

    and memory overhead does each entail?
 Why would you choose to write something as a process instead of a capsule and vice versa?

-3. Clearly, the kernel should never enter an infinite loop.
+3. Clearly, the core kernel should never enter an infinite loop.
 But is it acceptable for a process to spin?
 What about a capsule?

 ## 3. Compile and program the kernel